3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

 - Decision to Undertake Section 47 Enquiries

-- Integration with Core Assessment and the Assessment Framework
+- Integration with Social Work Assessment of Need and Strengths and the Assessment Framework

 - Single Agency or Joint Enquiry/Investigation